-Contributions
+4. Contributions

-I first hypothesized that language is important because language enables description, which enables story telling; that story telling is central to education and cultural understanding; and that surrogate experience, in the form of stories, greatly influences culture.
+I hypothesized that an inner language is the central element that enables human intelligence.
+The inner language is important, in part, because it enables description; description enables story telling; story telling is central to education; and surrogate experience, in the form of stories, greatly influences culture.

-I then hypothesized that language plays a central role in marshalling the resources of our vision system; that language stimulates visual imagination; and that vision is a major problem-solving resource.
+I then hypothesized that the inner language also plays an important role in marshalling the resources of our vision system; that the inner language stimulates visual imagination; and that vision is a major problemsolving resource.
+Neither, I argued, would be what they are without the strong influence of our social nature.

-Thus, the principal contributions of this paper are the articulation of the Strong Story Hypothesis and the Directed Perception Hypothesis:
+Thus, the principal contributions of this paper are the articulation of the Inner Language Hypothesis, Strong Story Hypothesis, the Directed Perception Hypothesis, and the Social Animal Hypothesis:

-- The Strong Story Hypothesis: The mechanisms that enable humans to tell, understand, and recombine stories separate human intelligence from that of other primates. - The Directed Perception Hypothesis: The mechanisms that enable humans to direct the resources of their perceptual systems to answer questions about real and imagined events account for much of commonsense knowledge.
+- The Inner Language Hypothesis: Using a symbolic inner language, we construct symbolic descriptions of situations and events that are far beyond the reach of other primates. - The Strong Story Hypothesis: Our inner language enables us to tell, understand, and recombine stories, and those abilities distinguish our intelligence from that of other primates. - The Directed Perception Hypothesis: Our inner language enables us to direct the resources of our perceptual systems to answer questions about real and imagined events account for much of commonsense knowledge. - The Social Animal Hypothesis: Our social nature amplifies the value of story understanding and directed perception.